-E: C Compound financial instruments 51 1 1 Section overview 51 2 2 Examples of compound financial instruments 52 2.1 Financial instruments with payments based on profits of the issuer 52 2.2 Convertible bonds 52 3 3 Split accounting for a compound financial instrument 53 4 4 Compound instruments containing embedded non-equity derivatives 55 5 5 Hybrid instruments 55 6 6 Conversion of a convertible bond 56 6.1 Early settlement of a convertible bond 56 6.2 Amendment of the terms of a compound instrument to induce early compound instrument early compound instrument early compound instrument early compound in the compound instrument early compound in the compound in th onversion 57 F: F Future Developments 58 App ppendix A: Definition of a financial liability 59 App opendix B: Definition of equity 60 App opendix C: Steps to follow in applying 'split accounting' to a compound in strument 61 App opendix D: Change of conversion price features in convertible bonds 62 Glos ossarv 64
+D: Put ttable instruments and obligations arising on liquidation 27 1 Section overview 27 2 The puttable instruments exception 28 2.1 What is a puttable instrument?
+28 2.2 The conditions to be met to achieve equity classification under the Amendments 29 3 The obligations arising on liquidation exception 36 3.1 Other contractual obligations 36 3.2 No requirement to consider the expected total cash flows throughout the life of the instrument 37 3.3 The 'identical features' condition 37 4 Changes in classification as a result of the Amendments 38 4.1 Non-controlling interests 38 4.2 Derivatives over puttable instruments and obligations arising on liquidation 38 E: Coi mpound financial instruments 39 1 Section overview 39 2 Examples of compound financial instruments 39 2.1 Financial instruments with payments based on profits of the issuer 40 2.2 Convertible bonds 40 3 Split accounting for a compound financial instrument 41 4 Compound instruments containing embedded non-equity derivatives 42 5 Hybrid instruments 42 6 Conversion of a convertible bond 43 6.1 Early settlement of a convertible bond 43 6.2 Amendment of the terms of a compound instrument to induce early conversion 44 F: Future Developments Apper ndix A: Definition of a financial liability 46 Apper ndix B: Definition of equity 47 Apper ndix C: Steps to follow in applying 'split accounting' to a compound instrument 48 Appendix D: Application of the fixed for fixed test Glossary

-A: Overview of the guide
+A. Overview of the Guide

-- A. IAS 32 addresses the equity or liability classification of financial instruments.
-Certain financial instruments are scoped out of IAS 32. - B. Classification as a financial liability or as equity depends on the substance of a financial instrument rather than its legal form.
-The substance depends on the instrument's contractual rights and obligations. - C. A basic principle of liability classification is that a financial instrument which contains a contractual obligation whereby the issuing entity is or may be required to deliver cash or another financial asset to the instrument holder is a financial liability. - D. Exceptions to the basic principle of classification were introduced in 2008 by the Amendments to IAS 32 and IAS 1: Puttable Financial Instruments and Obligations Arising on Liquidation. - E. Instruments which may or will be settled in an entity's own equity instruments are classified according to specific criteria the 'fixed' test for non-derivatives and the 'fixed for fixed' test for derivatives. - F. Instruments possessing the characteristics of both equity and liability classification are compound instruments.
+- IAS 32 addresses the equity or liability classification of financial instruments.
+Certain financial instruments are scoped out of IAS 32 - classification as a financial liability or as equity depends on the substance of a financial instrument rather than its legal form.
+The substance depends on the instrument's contractual rights and obligations - a basic principle of liability classification is that a financial instrument which contains a contractual obligation whereby the issuing entity is or may be required to deliver cash or another financial asset to the instrument holder is a financial liability - exceptions to the basic principle of classification were introduced in 2008 by the 'Amendments to IAS 32 and IAS 1: Puttable Financial Instruments and Obligations Arising on Liquidation' - instruments which may or will be settled in an entity's own equity instruments are classified according to specific criteria - the 'fixed' test for non-derivatives and the 'fixed for fixed' test for derivatives - instruments possessing the characteristics of both equity and liability classification are compound instruments.
 The equity and liability components are accounted for separately.

-1 Purpose of the guide
+1 Purpose of the Guide

-Liability or equity?
-A practical guide to IAS 32's principles on presentation of financial instruments (the Guide) explains the principles for determining whether the issuer of a financial instrument should classify the instrument as a liability, equity or a compound instrument.
+'Liability or equity?
+A practical guide to the classification of financial instruments under IAS 32' (the Guide) explains the principles for determining whether the issuer of a financial instrument should classify the instrument as a liability, equity or a compound instrument.

-The Guide sets out the classification process in IAS 32 Financial Instruments: Presentation (IAS 32) and draws out a number of practical application problems that are often encountered.
+The Guide sets out the classification process in IAS 32 'Financial Instruments: Presentation' (IAS 32) and draws out a number of practical application problems that are often encountered.